How to Get Cast on ‘Euphoria’

 4. Don’t let fear take over.

-5. Don’t overprepare.
+5. Don’t over-prepare.

 Sweeney, who plays Cassie, told Backstage that her audition process has evolved over the years.
 She found that intense audition prep made rejection more challenging—so she’s learned to ease up while still staying invested.
-“I stopped building books for the audition,” she explained.
+“I stopped building books for the auditions,” she explained.
 “I imagined the world in my head, and I would prepare my lines and research anybody I auditioned with and watch their work and see what they like, and then go in there and feel it out.
-Sometimes you think the way the character is completely different from what they want, and you can’t put that on yourself.”
+Sometimes, you think the way the character is is completely different from what they want, and you can’t put that on yourself.”

 Check out Backstage’s TV audition listings!